-I clicked Open wizard which showed me a brief welcome message.
-I clicked Next and moved on to the next section.
-The onboarding wizard gives you options for “Developer or technically savvy” and a simpler setup for “Not technically savvy.”
+The wizard takes you to a brief welcome screen, and then gives you options for “Developer or technically savvy” and a simpler setup for “Not technically savvy.”
 The only difference is in the modes recommended by the plugin.
 This is entirely up to you, but you’ll probably want to click Developer or technically savvy as it gives you more options.
 Click Next once you’ve made your selection.

-Now the onboarding wizard offers us three basic options:
+Now the onboarding wizard offers you three template options: “Reader”,”Transitional”, and “Standard.”

 Standard: This setting means that every post and page will be rendered as AMP.
 You can still opt-out of AMP for specific parts of the site, but otherwise non-AMP versions of your content will not exist.
 Make sure your site is using AMP-compatible themes and plugins before selecting this option.
 The plugin will typically recommend this option if you have an AMP-compatible theme and none of your active plugins cause issues.